micahlmartin/jvx/CONTRIBUTING.md

-# Contributing to JVIZ
+# Contributing to JVX

 ## Overview

-Thank you for considering contributing to JVIZ!
+Thank you for considering contributing to JVX!
 This document provides guidelines and instructions for contributing to the project.
 We strive to maintain high standards of code quality and design consistency.

 ## Getting Started